mariiX0/FirstProject/README.md

 # FirstProject
-THis is the first dummy repo.
+THis is the first dummy repository.